vickybelario/Computer-Vision-for-Satellite-Imagery-Classification-of-Land-Use-Scenes/README.md

-# Land Use Scene Classification using Computer Vision
+# Computer Vision for Satellite Imagery Classification of Land Use Scenes

 ## Introduction